WaterFront Center: History

 In the late 1980’s a real estate development proposal threatened the former Jakobson Shipyard on the shoreline of Oyster Bay.
-Concerned about the impact this development would have on Oyster Bay Harbor, Friends of the Bay, a not-for-profit group, the late State Senator Ralph Marino, former State Senator Carl Marcellino, and other elected officials lead a campaign that brought the community together against that proposal and came up with six proposals.
-Of those six, Plan D was chosen; Plan D was the development of a Community Environmental and Marine Education Center.
-The plan was approved in 1998 and then in 2000, The WaterFront Center was established.
+Concerned about the impact this development would have on Oyster Bay Harbor, not-for-profit group Friends of the Bay along with elected officials including State Senator Ralph Marino and former State Senator Carl Marcellino lead a campaign that outlined the development of a Community Environmental and Marine Education Center.
+The plan was approved in 1998 and in 2000 the WaterFront Center was established.